I INTRODUCTION TO THE IMMIGRATION FRAMEWORK

 Under the Free Trade and Processing Zone Act,4 every person who is not a citizen of Antigua and Barbuda requires a special work permit to work in the Free Trade and Processing Zone.
 An application to employ a non-citizen shall be submitted to the Free Trade and Processing Zone Commission on a prescribed form and accompanied by such particulars as the Minister may by regulation prescribe.
 If the Minister is satisfied that there is no suitable person in Antigua and Barbuda with the kind of skill or expertise required, he or she may approve the application and obtain the required work permit for the proposed employee.
 However, the Cabinet may approve the application of any other person.

 II INTERNATIONAL TREATY OBLIGATIONS

-As a member of the Caribbean Community (CARICOM), Antigua and Barbuda is obligated to allow freedom of movement of persons and goods throughout the member states of CARICOM.5 A CARICOM citizen must hold a passport from a qualifying CARICOM country and have a certificate of that country certifying the immigrant as a skilled worker.
+As a member of the Caribbean Community (CARICOM), Antigua and Barbuda is obliged to allow freedom of movement of persons and goods throughout the member states of CARICOM.5 A CARICOM citizen must hold a passport from a qualifying CARICOM country and have a certificate of that country certifying the immigrant as a skilled worker.
 Entry to the country will be granted initially for a period of six months, followed by an indefinite stay, if all required documents are in order.
-Antigua and Barbuda is also a member of the Eastern Caribbean Common Market and therefore obligated to open its borders to citizens of the Eastern Caribbean states (Grenada, Saint Vincent and the Grenadines, Saint Lucia, Dominica, Saint Kitts and Nevis, and Montserrat).
+Antigua and Barbuda is also a member of the Eastern Caribbean Common Market and therefore obliged to open its borders to citizens of the Eastern Caribbean states (Grenada, St Vincent and the Grenadines, St Lucia, Dominica, St Kitts and Nevis, and Montserrat).

 III THE YEAR IN REVIEW